 How will I remember everything?

-No need to worry as we will be providing summaries after each session via email, along with videos of how to achieve the behaviours, so you can easily practice what we have worked though at home
+No need to worry as you will have access to an Online Learning Portal that contains resorces relating to each behaviour, so you can easily practice what we have worked though at home

 Where are your classes held?

 My dog isn't great with other dogs, can they still attend the class?

 If your dog isn't keen on being around other dogs then putting him or her in a room full of other dogs is not a good idea.
 It is likely to exacerbate the problem, cause them distress and they will be unable to learn in that situation, which will likely lead to frustration on your part.

 My dog doesn't like people he/she doesnt know, can they still attend?